dotnet/dotNext/docs/features/metaprogramming/async.md

 Metaprogramming library provides full support of dynamic generation of [async lambda functions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/async).
 This functionality is not supported by LINQ Expressions out-of-the-box.

 There are three key elements required to generated async lambda:
-* [AsyncLambdaBuilder](../../api/DotNext.Metaprogramming.AsyncLambdaBuilder-1.yml) used to build async lambda function instead of [LambdaBuilder](../../api/DotNext.Metaprogramming.LambdaBuilder-1.yml) suitable for synchronous lambda functions only.
+* [CodeGenerator.AsyncLambda](../../api/DotNext.Metaprogramming.CodeGenerator.yml) method used to build async lambda function instead of `CodeGenerator.Lambda` method suitable for synchronous lambda functions only.
-* [AsyncResultExpression](../../api/DotNext.Metaprogramming.AsyncResultExpression.yml) used to return value from the asynchronous lambda function (known as async return).
+* [AsyncResultExpression](../../api/DotNext.Linq.Expressions.AsyncResultExpression.yml) used to return value from the asynchronous lambda function (known as async return).
 Usually, the developer don't need to use this type of expression directly.
-* [AwaitExpression](../../api/DotNext.Metaprogramming.AwaitExpression.yml) is similar to [await](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/await) operator.
+* [AwaitExpression](../../api/DotNext.Linq.Expressions.AwaitExpression.yml) is similar to [await](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/await) operator.

 **await** operator can be used even in _try-catch-finally_ statement and means that async lambda function works in the same way as **async** methods in C#.